PowerShell/PowerShell/docs/dev-process/resx-files.md

 ## Convert `.txt` resource files into `.resx` files

 `dotnet cli` doesn't support embedding old-fashioned `.txt` resource.
-You can do a one-time convertion of `.txt` resources into `.resx` files with a helper function:
+You can do a one-time conversion of `.txt` resources into `.resx` files with a helper function:

 ```
 # example, converting all .txt resources under src\Microsoft.WSMan.Management\resources